Financial Guarantee Bonds: A Comprehensive Guide

 Do Surety Companies Offer Financing on Financial Guarantee Bonds?

 Most financial guarantee bond premiums can be financed.
 To be eligible, the bond must have a cancellation provision in the bond form.
-Premium finance companies usually charge a finance fee and high interest rate to provide the financing.
+Premium finance companies usually charge a finance fee and a high-interest rate to provide the financing.
 BondExchange offers in-house payment plans for bond premiums over $500.
-Our payment plans are interest free and can be set up instantly online with a customer credit card and a few clicks.
+Our payment plans are interest-free and can be set up instantly online with a customer credit card and a few clicks.
 We offer this option automatically for bonds that meet the eligibility requirements.

 What Can Principals Do to Avoid Claims Against a Financial Guarantee Bond?